pwnpanda/RR/README.md

  - [x] Supports colors and is optimized for bash
  - [x] Static definition of output and tool directories at top of script for easy customization
  - [x] Error checks for logging and debugging
- - [ ] Optimized for multithreading where possible using [Tool from codingo that I forgot the name of](https://google.com)
+ - [x] Optimized for multi-threading where possible using [Interlace](https://github.com/codingo/Interlace)